ncbi/BAMscale/README.md

 In the [wiki](https://github.com/ncbi/BAMscale/wiki) pages we have more detailed tutorials for creating bigWig files and quantifying peaks

 ## Update
+20200326: We added the visualization script app written in R. The scripts are available in the "R" sub-folder, with a detailed [manual](https://github.com/ncbi/BAMscale/wiki/Pairwise-comparison-of-peaks-%5Binteractive-plotting-using-R%5D) available in the wiki->visualization section

 20190821: We recently added support for [RNA-seq](https://github.com/ncbi/BAMscale/wiki/Detailed-usage:-RNA-seq-coverage-tracks) data as well to create coverage tracks.
 The new method enables accurate representations of exon-intron boundaries (splicing).